Reformation Symposium Speakers Featured on NPR

 The Hank Center's Featured Speakers, Aana Marie Vigen, Susan Ross, and Craig Muller, with Fr.
 Don Senior and David Goa, recently spoke on NPR about the Protestant Reformation’s 500th anniversary and the Hank Center's upcoming Symposium.

-A podcast of this discussion can be found on WBEZ's website.
+A podcast of this discussion, "How the Protestant Reformation Still Drives Western Civilization 500 Years Later", can be found on WBEZ's website.

 Around the globe, the Protestant Reformation’s 500th anniversary will be commemorated this month.
 The Hank Center will lead a day-long Symposium on Wednesday, October 18.